Criscraft/DeepVisionVRClient/README.md

 ## Get started

+Install the most recent release of the client and run it.
+There is a version for VR and for desktop mode, respectively.
+Before running the client, make sure that the server is running.

-Download [Unity Hub](https://unity3d.com/get-unity/download) and install Unity 2021.1.14f1
+If you would like to modify the client download [Unity Hub](https://unity3d.com/get-unity/download) and install Unity 2021.1.14f1
-If you prefer to use desktop mode, load the scenes BaseScene and SubSceneNonVR.
-Otherwise load the BaseScene together with SubSceneVR.
-Start the server separatedly and run the application inside Unity.
+If you prefer to use desktop mode, load the scene SubSceneNonVR.
+For VR load the scene SubSceneVR.